crossplane/crossplane/docs/services/azure-services-guide.md

 # Deploying Wordpress in Azure

-This user guide will walk you through Wordpress application deployment using Crossplane managed resources and the official Wordpress Helm chart.
+This user guide will walk you through Wordpress application deployment using Crossplane managed resources and the official Wordpress Docker image.

 ## Pre-requisites